 2. No need to pay monthly

 As we said, some carriers offer devices every month.
-This can be convenient for the time being but can put a strain on your budget in the long run.
-To be honest, device payments can leave you in debt for a long time.
+This can be convenient for now but can strain your budget in the long run.
+Device payments can leave you in debt for a long time.

-Sometimes, if you want to change carriers, you may not be able to shut down the network.
-To avoid these inconveniences and costs, you should consider investing in an unlocked phone.
+Sometimes, if you want to change carriers, you may be unable to shut down the network.
+It would be best to consider investing in an unlocked phone to avoid inconveniences and costs.

 3. Enjoy the freedom of a carrier

 As mentioned above, unlocked phones usually have no restrictions.
-Also, these mobiles do not have contracts or relationships that are limited to one company.
-So, if you want to switch carriers, you can do it easily.
+Also, these mobiles do not have contracts or relationships limited to one company.
+So, if you want to switch carriers, you can do it quickly.

-For example, if you’ve been traveling and your current carrier is not supported in your host country, your carrier can change your carrier by purchasing a SIM card that works well for your host country.
+For example, if you’ve been travelling and your current carrier is not supported in your host country, your carrier can change by purchasing a SIM card that works well for your host country.

-This makes the unlocked phone ideal for travelers or people traveling from one area to another.
+This makes the unlocked phone ideal for travellers or people travelling from one area to another.
 To switch carriers, your device must be compatible with that network.

 4. You can use two networks at the same time